Starting a Blog the Easy Way

 - How can you solve their pain?

 WHAT PROBLEMS CAN YOU SOLVE?
-Yes, you will definitely look back at your older posts and possibly cringe BUT! if you have something to offer people, that they can take away with them and they can use and will be helpful in their lives they will be interested and they will want to follow you.
+Yes, you will definitely look back at your older posts and possibly cringe BUT! if you have something to offer people, that they can take away with them and they can use and will be a value in their lives they will be interested and they will want to follow you.

 Remember that acronym – WIIFM?
 ‘What’s in it for me?’
 Because that’s what everyone who takes the time to read anything wants to know.